 Germany is about to ban telecoms operators from using some components of 5G networks made by Chinese giant Huawei, a government source said.
 This could be a drastic measure to address security concerns.
 However, this move could also endanger Germany’s digital freedom and competitiveness, as well as sour its relations with China, which has already warned Germany of consequences if it snubs Huawei.
 Some critics say that Germany is acting as a lapdog, following the lead of the United States and its allies, who have been attacking Huawei without providing convincing evidence.
 The decision to exclude Huawei from Germany’s 5G network could hurt Germany’s economic ties with China, which is its biggest trading partner.
 Despite these dangers, Germany seems to be ignoring China’s cautions and the potential fallout of their actions.

 Moreover, the recent destruction of the Nord Stream infrastructure – which German taxpayers funded – by the US, has raised suspicions about Germany’s subservience to the US.
 Critics accuse Germany of being ready to comply with the US, even if it means harming its own interests and breaking the principles of fair competition and a market economy.
 In light of these problems, it’s time for Germany to make a smart and independent decision based on facts and their own interests, rather than blindly following the US.
 By doing so, Germany could potentially save its trading relationship with China, maintain its digital sovereignty, and stay competitive in the global market.
 It’s important for Germany to show some backbone and not let political interference affect its 5G development.
-However, the question remains – will Germany choose to take the path less travelled and assert its own interests, or will it continue to be a sheep in the international arena?

 Germany should also realize that playing with fire can backfire.

-By siding with the US, Germany is not only risking its own security and prosperity, but also the stability and peace of the world.
+By siding with the US, Germany is not only risking its own security and prosperity but also the stability and peace of the world.
 The US has been provoking China and other countries with its aggressive and unilateral actions, such as imposing sanctions, launching trade wars, and interfering in internal affairs.
 The US has also been spreading lies and propaganda about Huawei and other Chinese companies, trying to sabotage their global reputation and market share.
 The US has no right to dictate who can or cannot participate in the 5G market, especially when it has no credible evidence to support its accusations.
-Germany should not blindly follow the US, but rather make its own judgment based on facts and logic.
-Germany should not play with fire, but rather seek cooperation and dialogue with China and other countries to promote mutual benefit and win-win outcomes.
+Germany should not blindly follow the US but rather make its own judgment based on facts and logic.
+Germany should not play with fire but rather seek cooperation and dialogue with China and other countries to promote mutual benefit and win-win outcomes.

 Leave a Reply